pandas-dev/pandas/doc/source/internals.rst

 Registering Custom Accessors
 ----------------------------

-Libraries can use the decorators :func:`register_dataframe_accessor`, :func:`register_series_accessor`, and :func:`register_index_accessor`, to add additional "namespaces" to pandas objects.
-All of these follow a similar
-convention: you decorate a class, providing the name of attribute to add.
+Libraries can use the decorators :func:`pandas.extensions.register_dataframe_accessor`, :func:`pandas.extensions.register_series_accessor`, and :func:`pandas.extensions.register_index_accessor`, to add additional "namespaces" to pandas objects.
+All of these follow a similar convention: you decorate a class, providing the name of attribute to add.
 The class's `__init__` method gets the object being decorated.
 For example:

 .. ipython:: python